open-power-sdk/pveclib/README.md

   For example vector SIMD implementation for ASCII `__isalpha`, etc.
   Another example full `__int128` implementations of Count Leading Zeros, Population Count, and Multiply.
-- provide optimized run-time libraries for quadword integer multiply and multi-quadword integer multiply and add.
+- Provide optimized run-time libraries for quadword integer multiply and multi-quadword integer multiply and add.

 ## Build

-PVECLIB how supports CPU tuned run-time libraries, both static archives and dynamic (IFUNC selected) shared objects.
-This complicates the build process as it now has to build; the same source code, multiple times, with different compile targets (-mcpu=).
-Another complication comes from compiling for Big Endian systems where the compiler default target may not include the vector facilities (VMX and VSX).
+PVECLIB now supports CPU tuned run-time libraries, both static archives and dynamic (IFUNC selected) shared objects.
+This complicates the build process as it now has to build the same source code, multiple times, with different compile targets (-mcpu=).
+Another complication comes from compiling for big endian systems where the compiler default target may not include the vector facilities (VMX and VSX).

 ## Configure and option flags